 Law Enforcement Use Of Force

-Police officers in Virginia cannot use excessive force to apprehend a subject, but they may use reasonable force or “effort”, as required in a given set of circumstances, “to compel compliance by an unwilling subject,” as explained by the International Association of Police Chiefs.
+Police officers in Virginia cannot use excessive force to apprehend a subject, but they may use reasonable force or effort, as required in a given set of circumstances, to compel compliance by an unwilling subject.

 Use of force in each Virginia police department is guided by internal policy, in addition to Virginia law and Federal law.
 The Fairfax County Police Department Use of Force Policy can be found here.
 The City of Alexandria Use of Force Directives can be found here.
 The local department’s use of force policy has been held relevant to the issue of the use of force by an officer and admissible in Virginia courts.

 Understanding the Legal Use of Force